bastianlstrube/ContextPie/README.md

 # Context Sensitive Pie Menu
-Meant to work in conjunction with Blender's official pie-menu add-on.
+3 hotkeys to access most functionality as fast as possible.
 Brings pie menus to poly modeling, curve editing, uv mapping and animation.
-Replaces the traditional context sensitive menu with a pie menu, enabling many more functions on the same hotkey.
-Pie menus also lets muscle memory navigate the menus much faster than reading through a long list will.
+Replaces the traditional context menu with a pie menu, enabling many more functions on the same hotkey.
+Pie menus gets faster to navigate with muscle memory and lets you focus on the task at hand.
+Operations are sensibly placed across contexts.
+The top option will "Merge" in Edit mode, "Join" in Object mode and "Make Segment" between selected points in Edit Curve mode.

 ## Shortcuts
 **Right Mouse** :                    Mode selection pie menu